joewynn/mlops-for-fun/docs/app.md

-## About the Wine API App
+# The Wine App

-the App is running on a docker file.
+The Wine App is running on a docker file and it provides API to accomplish tasks related to wine classification in terms of quality and source; and wine recommendation.

-proper instructions for setting up are available on the [software development for `mlops`](https://github.com/FourthBrain/software-dev-for-mlops-101)
+Detailed instructions for for setting up the environment are available on the [software development for `mlops`](https://github.com/FourthBrain/software-dev-for-mlops-101)

+## Functions

+:::app:main

+## Actions

 You can use a `json` to send a batched
 - non-batched data